floooh/oryol/code/Modules/Gfx/doc/Meshes.md

 * **Usage::Immutable**: the resource is initialized with data and cannot be changed later, this is the most common and most efficient usage
-* **Usage::Stream**: the resource is initialized without data, and the data will be be updated by the CPU in each frame
+* **Usage::Stream**: the resource is initialized without data, but will be be updated by the CPU in each frame
-* **Usage::Dynamic**: the resource is initialized without data and must be written by the CPU before use, but updates will be infrequent (not per frame like in _Usage::Stream_)
+* **Usage::Dynamic**: the resource is initialized without data and will be written by the CPU before use, updates will be infrequent (not per frame like in _Usage::Stream_)

 Usage hints are provided independently for vertex and index data, see